ToreMartinHagen/seb/README.md

 ### SConstruct_xxx
 Scons requires that there is a *SConstruct* file in the directory you run scons from.
-To be able to have different SConstruct files stored in git I use a _xxx extension to seperate them, and a symbolic link to make scons happy.
+To be able to have different SConstruct files stored in git I use a _xxx extension to separate them, and a symbolic link to make scons happy.

 The following is the SConstruct_ppc440.
-The SConstruct_ppc440 is similar but for native host we don't need to spesify the compiler
+The SConstruct_ppc440 is similar but for native host we don't need to specify the compiler

 ```python